imCertified/portfolio/rsvp/README.md

 :warning: To see a live version of this project, click [here]() or [here]() or [here]().

 # tl;dr
-I built a basic webapp and backend that allows invitees to an event (in this case a wedding) to RSVP by scanning a personalized QR code attached to a physical invite or email.
+I built a webapp and backend that allows invitees to an event (in this case a wedding) to RSVP by scanning a personalized QR code attached to a physical invite or email.
 It uses React, API Gateway, Lambda, and DynamoDB all deployed by CDK.
 You can interact with a few examples at the links above.

 # Introduction
 This project is an example of a basic RSVP website.
 However, as opposed to most RSVP solutions, the webapp is personalized for each person.
 Each invitee gets a unique URL that they can visit to RSVP.
 That URL can be disseminated to each invitee in whatever way the organizer chooses.
 I used this actual solution for my own wedding.
 We had generic invites printed with about 2 inches of blank space right in the center.
 Once we received the invites, we printed a QR code that mapped to each invitees URL for each invite on transparent stickers.
 Once each invitee received their invite, they scanned their QR code, answered the questions, and never had to text or call anyone throughout the process.
 Easy!
 We used stickers on physical invites, but this basic premise applies to any medium that can disseminate a URL directly or indirectly.
 The solution is also able to integrate very well with other existing event-based services like invite printing, invite mailing, etc. I didn't build any of that, because I didn't need it.